| |

 are a bright, bright pink.

-Small division, 3.5" pot: sold out
+Small division, 3.5" pot: coming soon

 Plant care information (.pdf):